CiscoDevNet/DNAC-Assurance/README.md

 # Assurance API Test Script
 This script shows how to use the DNA Center assurance API's.

+DNA Center 1.2.5 is required as it has the platform API, which include Assurance.

 ## Installing
 If you are running python2 you will need the requests library.
 If you are running and old version of the SSL library you will need to update that.